RyanHastings/navabhidhamma/biblio/indian-buddhism.md

 [Bhikkhu Anālayo, "The *Mahācattārīsaka-sutta* in the Light of its Parallels--Tracing the Beginnings of Abhidharmic Thought, JCBSSL Vol VIII, pp 59-93"](../docs/notes/Analayo_MahaccatarisakaSuttaAbhidharma.md).
 A comparison of three parallels to "Discourse on the Great Forty"

+[Polak, Grzegorz.
+2018.
+"Language, Conscious Experience, and the Self in Early Buddhism.
+A Cross-cultural Interdisciplinary Study."
+*JOCBS*.  pp. 37-76.](../docs/notes/Polak_LanguageConsciousExperienceSelf.html)  The author examines the value of investigating the EBTs, and of taking an interdisciplinary approach with cognitive science.
+He outlines a model of the human being as a complex system of independent cognitive processes, and discusses the role language plays in shaping our experience (drawing heavy connections with Wittgenstein).

 [Wynne, Alexander.
 2004.
 "The Oral Transmission of Early Buddhist Literature."  *Journal of the International Association of Buddhist Studies.*
 Vol 27(1), pp. 97-128.](../docs/notes/Wynne_OralTransmission.html).
 A look at two theories of oral transmission of the EBTs, improvisational and fixed, and argument that the latter is correct.